satpugnet/podcast-automation/README.md

 - Avoid generic or vague descriptions that would be difficult to generate accurately.
 - Always include an indication of the sound's duration (in seconds) and volume progression (starting soft/loud and how it changes) to guide the AI sound generation system.

+Note: You can include <break time="x.xs" /> tags in the text to specify pauses in character speech (e.g., "I never expected that. <break time="1.5s" /> How fascinating.").

+Deliver a story that grips listeners in the first 30 seconds and sustains their curiosity to the end.
+Balance vivid scene-setting with rigorous historical accuracy; clarify any debated points in-dialogue.

 IMPORTANT: Format your response strictly as a JSON object with the following structure, ONLY THE JSON, NO markdown or syntax highlighting:
 {
-    "title": "Episode title", // Just put the name of the historical figure "description": "Brief podcast episode description for publication", "historical_figure": "Name of the historical figure",
-    "time_period": "Time period of the conversation",
-    "location": "Location of the conversation",
-    "intro": [ // Usually only the Narrator/SFX speaks in the intro {"speaker": "SFX", "text": "...", "duration": x},
+   "title": "Episode title", // Make it SEO friendly and follow the format "<Name of historical figure> - <one line hook / payoff>"
+   "description": "Brief podcast episode description for publication", "historical_figure": "Name of the historical figure", "time_period": "Time period of the conversation", "location": "Location of the conversation", "intro": [ // Usually only the Narrator/SFX speaks in the intro
       {"speaker": "Narrator", "text": "..."},
       {"speaker": "SFX", "text": "...", "duration": x}
    ],
    "arrival_scene": [ // Usually only the Narrator/SFX speaks in the arrival scene
       {"speaker": "Narrator", "text": "..."},
-        {"speaker": "SFX", "text": "...", "duration": x},
+      {"speaker": "SFX", "text": "...", "duration": x}, ],
-    ],
    "conversation": [
       {"speaker": "Leo", "text": "..."},
       {"speaker": "Historical Figure", "text": "..."}, // "Historical Figure" should be replaced by the name of the historical figure
       {"speaker": "Narrator", "text": "..."},
       {"speaker": "SFX", "text": "...", "duration": x}
    ],
+   "outro": [
-    "outro": [ // Usually only the Narrator/SFX speaks in the outro {"speaker": "Leo", "text": "..."},
+      {"speaker": "Leo", "text": "..."},
       {"speaker": "Narrator", "text": "..."},
       {"speaker": "SFX", "text": "...", "duration": x}
    ]
 }

 ---